jleajones/cpuload-app/README.md

 #### 1. Improve display of alerts and recoveries.

+Maybe indicate how long before each alert recovered.

-#### 2. Better way to display information about each core.
+#### 2.Display information about each core.

 ### Tech Infrastructure

 #### 1. Improve monitor algorithm.

-Can improve the performance by only checking the data points when the average load changes from above 1 and below 1 or by improving the logic as to how we populate the data points to monitor.
+Can improve the performance by only checking the data points when the average load changes from > 1 and < 1 or by improving the logic as to how we populate the data points to monitor.
 This way we are not checking 12 points every 10 secs when its not possible to have an alert or monitor.

 #### 1. Migrate to KOA.